joehinkle11/carrot/README.md

 ### 1.0.1

+- Features
+ - Prevent accidentally logging on next day between edge case hours of 12AM to 5AM
+ - Allow exporting all trackables into one csv
+ - Spanish support
 - Bug fixes
  - fixed dark mode icon